LIBERATING FOOTBALL TRAVEL

 Note that lodgings get booked up for the Scottish Grand National in April and Ayr Gold Cup in September – particularly near the racecourse, which is close to Somerset Park.

-To stay by the beach, the only hotel on the Esplanade is the Horizon, family-run since 1980, with sea views from its recommendable restaurant.
-Again, a cooked breakfast comes with the rate.
+To stay by the beach, the main hotel on the Esplanade is the Horizon, family-run since 1980, with sea views from its recommendable restaurant.
+A cooked breakfast comes with the rate.
 Tucked in from the seafront, the Fairfield House Hotel is a quality four-star containing 44 tastefully furnished rooms and an award-winning bar and grill.
 A pool, spa, sauna, steam room and gym complete the picture.

-These establishments are close to the No.43/43a bus for Ayr Racecourse – setting off from Miller Road, it should take 10min.
-Right by the bus stop, Miller House, seven comfortable, affordable rooms set in a striking Victorian building, with free off-site parking.
+These establishments are close to the bus for Ayr Racecourse – setting off from Miller Road, it should take 10mins.
+Right by the bus stop, the Miller House Courtyard has seven comfortable, affordable rooms set in a striking Victorian building, with free off-site parking.